The stored procedure

 column_type: the possible values are:

 The results of this procedure change depending on the privileges granted to the user that runs it.
-If the user is not an administrator user consider that this procedure only returns information about the procedures on which the user has Read privileges.
+If the user is not an administrator user consider that this procedure only returns information about predefined stored procedures and/or the procedures on which the user has the Metadata privilege.
 The implications of this are the following:

-- The procedure will return information about the procedures of the databases on which the user has Connect and Read privileges.
+The procedure will return information about the procedures of the databases on which the user has Connect and Metadata privileges.

 Note that this procedure does not return a “privileges error”.
 For example, let us say that:

-- This user only has Connect and Read privileges on the database
+This user only has Connect and Metadata privileges on the database

 In this scenario, the procedure only returns information about the procedures